SynergyKit/synergykit-sdk-android/README.md

 <h2 id="files">Files</h2>

-<p>SynergyKit can be also used for storing as much quantity of files as you need for your application.</p>
+<p>SynergyKit can also be used for storing as many files as you need for your application.</p>

 <h3 id="upload-file">Upload file</h3>